shiofreecss/Gosei/README.md

 - **Special Collections**: Unusual games, different board sizes, and historical collections

 All game data is sourced from the [SGF collection](https://homepages.cwi.nl/~aeb/go/games/games/) maintained by Andries E. Brouwer at CWI.

+## AI Analysis Features

+GoSei | AI-Kifu includes advanced analysis features that help players understand game dynamics:

+### Liberty Analysis
+- Shows liberty counts and group counts for both players
+- Calculates liberty advantage and estimates win probability
+- Provides visual indicators of which player is favored

+### Win Rate Chart
+- Visualizes win probability changes throughout the game
+- Supports both liberty-based and influence-based analysis modes
+- Highlights significant moves that change the game's trajectory
+- Provides expandable view for detailed examination

+### Influence Heatmap
+- Displays territorial influence with red (black) and blue (white) coloring
+- Shows which areas of the board are controlled by each player
+- Updates dynamically as the game progresses

+For more details on these features, see [AI-ANALYSIS.md](docs/AI-ANALYSIS.md).

 ## Technology Stack